ZYHowell/YPU/README.md

 Also notice that, to avoid latch, we set all value be disable/zero at the beginning.
 So each value is set at all paths.

-The second part is to receive the parsed result from register file:
+The second part is to receive the result from register file:

 ```verilog
 //Get rs1